WHY STUDY NURSING?

 Our RN-BSN program has been awarded accreditation for achievement of quality and excellence in nursing education through spring 2020 by the Accreditation Commission for Education in Nursing, Inc., formerly the National League for Nursing Accrediting Commission (NLNAC), 3343 Peach Rd., North East Suite, Atlanta, GA 30326, phone: 404.975.5000; fax: 404.975.5020; or https://www.acenursing.org.

-The curriculum offers numerous opportunities for practical experiences with clinical instruction provided in the following local and surrounding agencies:
+The curriculum offers numerous opportunities for practical hands-on experiences, with clinical instruction provided in the following local and surrounding agencies:

 Bradford Regional Medical Center